Best Quadcopter Reviews

 Quadcopters have become more popular with the growing use and inexpensive availability of these novel toys.
 Young children are very excited with anything that flies, and can’t wait to get their hands on a toy quadcopter.
-They may have seen one on television, watched someone playing with…read more
+They may have seen one…read more

 The control of any drone always lies with the pilot who, for lower cost drones, uses visual tracking to determine its position and orientation.
-More advanced drones make use of GPS receivers within the navigation and control loop which allows for some smart GPS drone...read more
+Beginner drones usually do not have GPS, but more advanced drones make use of GPS receivers within the navigation and...read more

 The advancement of drone technology has seen many emerging use cases including the expanding use of drones in agriculture.
-The availability of imaging sensors provide farmers with new opportunities to increase crop yields, minimize crop losses, and thereby maximize...read more
+Drones are no longer simply toys for kids.
+The availability of imaging sensors provide farmers with new opportunities to increase crop yields,...read more

 How high can a quadcopter fly?